-The development costs at FTV have increased by \pounds 0.4m since ITV.
+The development costs at FTV have increased by £0.4m since ITV.
 The main decreases are for:

 - a) general cost updates;

 - b) reallocation of costs to Capex; and

-- c) a mark-up reduction on all SSE staff costs in the construction management agreement.
+- c) a 10% reduction on all SSE staff costs in the construction management agreement.